 Ebola: Profile of a dreaded killer

-Four of the virus species are known to cause disease in humans -- Zaire, Sudan, Bundibugyo and Tai Forest.
+Five of the virus species are known to cause disease in humans -- Zaire, Sudan, Bundibugyo, Reston and Tai Forest.

 - Transmission -

-The virus' natural reservoir animal is probably the bat, which does not itself fall ill, but can pass the microbe on to humans who hunt it for food.
+The virus' natural reservoir animal is suspected to be a species of fruit bat, which does not itself fall ill but can pass the disease on to primates, including humans.
+Humans become exposed to the virus if they kill or butcher infected bats for food.

 - Symptoms -